Every-Flavor-Robotics/motorgo-mini-driver/docs/getting_started/software_setup.rst

 Next, install the MotorGo Mini driver library.

-* Download the libary by clicking `here <https://github.com/Every-Flavor-Robotics/motorgo-arduino/raw/main/motorgo-mini-driver.zip>`_
-* Go to `Sketch > Include Library > Add .ZIP Library...`
+* Click on the library manager on the left toolbar or for Arduino IDE 1.X, go to `Sketch > Include Library > Manage Libraries...`
-* Select the downloaded file
+* Search for `MotorGo_Mini_Driver` and press install

 To test if everything is working as expected, you can upload an example sketch to the board.